Body Of Woman Missing Following Boating Accident Has Been Found

 The boat was reportedly traveling fast when it struck a large wake and flipped into the air.

-A male was flown to a local hospital for his injuries and is in stable condition, a Sheriff spokeswoman said.
+A male was flown to a local hospital for his injuries and is in stable condition, a sheriff’s spokeswoman said.